amaurycarvalho/msxbasic/Bobby/README.md

 # BOBBY IS STILL GOING HOME
-Game demo source code written to be compiled with MSXBAS2ROM compiler
+Game demo source code written in MSX BASIC to be compiled with MSXBAS2ROM compiler

 ## Game info

 * Bobby is Going Home is a platform game released for the Atari 2600 console in 1983;
-* Remake for MSX systems by Amaury Carvalho (2025);
+* This remake for MSX systems developed by Amaury Carvalho (2025);

-### References.
+### References

 * [Wikipedia](https://en.wikipedia.org/wiki/Bobby_is_Going_Home);
 * [Game Review](https://www.rfgeneration.com/news/2600/Banana-s-Rotten-Reviews-Bobby-Is-Going-Home-3473.php);